sofielloyd/VisualAnalytics_2022/yoga_poses_classifier/README.md

 ## Methods

-due to the stochastic nature of neural networks, running the model may result in better/worse performance than reported here

 ## Usage
 In order to reproduce this code, you'll need to uploade your own data into the ```input``` folder.
 I have used the **Yoga Poses Dataset** found on Kaggle.
 The dataset can be found [here](https://www.kaggle.com/datasets/niharika41298/yoga-poses-dataset).